Last Updated on

 Carpets and rugs should be created from natural fibres (e.g., wool, cotton, jute) rather than VOC-filled synthetics, which are the norm.
 Any wall finishings should be in wood, ceramic or cork (as in pic 3, below).
 It may cost a bit more, but it’s better for both you and the environment.

 Boll and Branch is just one of many brands that make organic cotton sheets, throws, and blankets.
 You can find their amazing homeware offerings here.

 Beyond these immediate and perhaps obvious strategies, other considerations also can help you create a sustainable interior for your home:

 - Flooring should be made of stone or wood.
-Instead of vinyl flooring, for example, use wood, cork or linoleum.
-Vinyl (polyvinyl chloride, or PVC) is made of toxic plastic, while linoleum can be made from jute, which is bacteria-resistant and biodegradable.
+Instead of vinyl flooring, for example, use wood, cement, cork or Limestone tiles.
+Vinyl (polyvinyl chloride, or PVC) is made of toxic plastic.

 - Cut down on the cookie-cutter, mass-produced look of your home’s interior by using recycled and recyclable materials (e.g., reclaimed wood, repurposed items) for furniture and decorations.
 For example, my father turned an old anaesthesia machine into a lamp.
 It may cost more money and/or time, but it’s creative, classy and unique.
 A quick visit to second-hand shops and recycling centres will show you what’s useful and available.

 - Where possible, use local materials to cut down on transportation costs and emissions.